The Ultimate Guide to Cooking Flat Iron Steak to Perfection

 Well done steak is cooked to 160°F (71°C) and has a completely grey centre.
 If you're a fan of well-done steak, it's all about personal preference.

-Your Steak Thermometer is Your Friend
+Your steak thermometer is Your Friend

 If you're not sure about the doneness, a meat thermometer is your best friend.
 Just insert it into the thickest part of the steak and make sure you're not touching the bone.
 The thermometer will give you a precise temperature reading, so you can avoid that dreaded overcooked steak.